 What Inflated Chinese Art Prices Mean for Investors

-Taken together, the data sketch a market where the money is absolutely real and the spending power is undeniable, but where value itself is still being negotiated and may not support current pricing once that negotiation concludes.
+Put it all together and you get a market where the money is absolutely real and the spending power is undeniable, but where value itself is still being negotiated and may not support current pricing once that negotiation concludes.

 On one hand, the UBS and Art Basel survey confirms that Chinese mainland HNW collectors are the biggest spenders globally, allocating around $2.2 million per year to art and antiques and roughly 20% of their wealth to art overall.
 High-net-worth women in China are spending more than twice as much as men on art, giving them outsized influence on which artists rise and which galleries thrive.

-On the other hand, mid-career Chinese abstract painters asking ¥300,000 to ¥500,000 for works comparable to sub-¥70,000 European pieces show how far contemporary prices have been pulled upward by capital availability rather than by an anchored system of institutional benchmarks and historical comparables.
+On the other hand, mid-career Chinese abstract painters asking ¥300,000 to ¥500,000 for works comparable to sub-¥70,000 European pieces show you exactly how far contemporary prices have been pulled upward by capital availability rather than by an anchored system of institutional benchmarks and historical comparables.